longhorn/website/content/docs/0.8.1/references/settings.md

 If disabled, the default disk will be created on all new nodes when the node is detected for the first time.

-This option is useful if you want to scale the cluster but don't want to use storage on the new nodes.
+This option is useful if you want to scale the cluster but don't want to use storage on the new nodes, or if you want to [customize disks for Longhorn nodes](../../advanced-resources/default-disk-and-node-config).

 #### Default Data Path
 > Default: `/var/lib/longhorn/`